 The path to launch: demo momentum that built something real

-Windrose's launch success didn't come from nowhere.
+Windrose's launch success didn't materialize overnight.
 The game's Steam Next Fest demo back in February drew 800,000 players and pushed the wishlist count past 1.5 million.
-That demo was originally meant to be temporary, but player demand convinced Windrose Crew to leave it up right through to launch.
-That kind of pre-launch engagement almost always signals strong day-one retention, and the player counts confirm it.
+That demo was originally meant to be temporary, but player response convinced Windrose Crew to leave it up right through to launch.
+That kind of pre-launch engagement almost always signals strong day-one retention, and the concurrent player counts confirm it.

 Why this launch matters beyond the numbers